 Using Yuzu Kosho for Tempura is one of the most common eating manners in the Kyushu region of Japan.
 Simply add a proper amount of the citrus pepper paste to the thin soy-sauce-based dipping sauce for tempura “Tentsuyu (天つゆ)“.

 5. For Udon Noodle Soup

-Although Japanese people usually use Shichimi Togarashi (a blend of red chili pepper and other 6 aromatic spices) as a condiment for Udon noodle soup, if you add a little amount of Yuzu Kosho to the Japanese noodle dish, instead of the 7 spice blend, that gives you a different, pleasant sensation.
+Although Japanese people usually sprinkle the spicy, flavorful Japanese condiment Shichimi Togarashi over Udon noodle soup, if you add some Yuzu Kosho to the noodle dish, instead of the 7 spice blend, that gives the food a distinct, fragrant touch.

 6. For Dressing

 Don’t you have an unused dressing in the refrigerator?
 Yuzu Kosho works well with salad dressings as well.
-Put a proper amount of the citrus pepper paste in the unused dressing and let’s make it the one with a refreshing, new flavor.
+Mix a proper amount of the Japanese citrus pepper paste with the unused dressing and let’s turn it into one with a refreshing, new flavor.

 7. For Sashimi

-Yuzu Kosho unexpectedly goes well with Sashimi.
-Instead of Wasabi (Japanese horseradish), put a dash of the Japanese citrus pepper in soy sauce and let’s enjoy the fresh raw fish slices dipping in the flavorful sauce.
+Yuzu Kosho goes unexpectedly well with Sashimi.
+Instead of Wasabi grated Japanese horseradish, put a pinch of the pasty citrus condiment in soy sauce and let’s enjoy the fresh raw fish slices dipping in the pleasant pungent sauce.